kapoorbhuvnesh09/yawd-translations/README.rst

 .. note::
 	yawd-translations v0.5.2 is the last version intended to work with Django 1.4.
-The current master is actively developed under Django 1.5 and does NOT work with older Django releases.
+The current master is actively developed under Django 1.5 and DOES NOT work with older Django releases.
 For those still using Django 1.4, you can checkout the ``0.5.x`` branch or use the yawd-translations v0.5.2 pypi package.
 New features will not be backported to the ``0.5.x`` branch.
 Since many of us run production systems tied to Django 1.4, both